Name of the company-manufacturer.

-The operating systems of the smart TV sets feature interactive user interface technologies for navigation and other ways of interaction with the smart TV - installing applications, internet browsing, video calls, sharing content with other users, playing videos and music, etc.
+The operating systems of the smart TV sets feature user interface technologies for navigation and other ways of interaction with the smart TV - installing applications, internet browsing, video calls, sharing content with other users, playing videos and music, etc.

 The speaker is a device, which converts electrical audio signals into acoustic vibrations resulting in corresponding sounds.